centreon/centreon-archived/doc/en/installation/betaTest2.8.0.rst

 We are waiting your feedback on your `github <https://github.com/centreon/centreon>`_ project.
 Please use the **"BetaTest** category in github to merge all issues from this beta test campaign.

-If you have any question regarding CES 3.4 best test campaign you can send us an email at: centreon-beta-test@centreon.com
+If you have any question regarding Centreon 3.4 best test campaign you can send us an email at: centreon-beta-test@centreon.com